Ghana Quick Facts

-Nai Kwao Otuo V is the Ankobeahene of the Awutu Traditional Area and the Chief of Awutu-Mankessim.
-He is the longest serving chief in Ghana, having sat on the stool for 58 years.
+Nai Kwao Otuo V was the Ankobeahene of the Awutu Traditional Area and the Chief of Awutu-Mankessim.
+He was the longest serving chief in Ghana, having sat on the stool for 58 years.

 He served as the President of the Ghana National Association of Farmers and Fishermen (GNAFF) and was named the 2015 Small Scale Farmer of the Year in the Agonaman region of Central Ghana.

 Education - Minnetonka-Ghana Connection: Bridging an Ocean with Education

 Education is one of the pillars of the Awutu-Mankessim development strategy.
 Several donor partners have supported these education initiatives by buying school supplies and math sets and providing money to pay for deserving students to take their high school entrance exams.